Feds: Man lied on paperwork to get $400K in CARES Act loans

 Prosecutors claim that Redfern tried to withdraw the loan proceeds in cash or transfer them to his personal bank account.
 But his account was frozen, which allowed law enforcement to recover $402,000.

 Court filings show that he was released on certain conditions, including surrendering his U.S. passport.
-An attorney listed for Redfern did not immediately respond to an email seeking comment.
+An attorney listed for Redfern declined to comment.

 Sign up for Daily Newsletters